lasircc/LAS_adminScripts/neo4j2mongo/README.md

 ## Notes

-* For a customized slicing, You may want to define your own subgraph by modifying labels stored in `nodes` in `dump.sh`
+* For a customized slicing, you may want to define your own subgraph by modifying labels stored in `nodes` in `dump.sh`
 * Neo4j queries are executed leveraging Transactional Cypher HTTP endpoint (URLs are sadly hard-coded in `dump.sh`, therefore you need to make them point to the graph instance you are going to dump)
+* Take a look at `requirements.txt` for `pip` requirements.